Fist Power

-Fist Power is a 2000 Hong Kong action film directed by Aman Chang, starring Chiu Man-cheuk, Anthony Wong, Gigi Lai and Sam Lee.
+Fist Power is a 2000 Hong Kong action film directed by Aman Chang, starring Vincent Zhao, Anthony Wong, Gigi Lai, and Sam Lee.
 Shooting for the film took place in Hong Kong between February and March 1999.
-The film was released in Hong Kong theatres on 21 January 2000.
+The film was released in Hong Kong on 21 January 2000.

-Plot
+Synopsis

-Brian Cheuk, a security specialist and martial arts teacher, visits his family in Hong Kong and helps to send his nephew to school.
+Brian, a security specialist and martial arts teacher, visits his family in Hong Kong and helps to send his nephew to school.

 Shortly after that, Charles, a disgruntled former British marine, takes the students hostage and plants bombs around the school.
-Charles is unhappy because his son was taken away by his ex-wife and her current husband, who are going to leave Hong Kong for the United States.
+Charles is unhappy because his son was taken away by his ex-wife and her husband, who are leaving Hong Kong for the United States.
 He demands that his son be brought to him in exchange for the hostages.

-Cheuk agrees to bring Charles's son to him.
+Brian agrees to bring Charles's son to him.
 With help from Simna, Charles's brother-in-law, and Hung, a reporter, he rushes to the airport to find Charles's son.

 Even after they find the boy, all is not over yet because their return journey is filled with danger.
 Both the police and the thugs – including a hired killer – are out to get them.